 Cinder cones like Magnetitic Peak form during lava fountaining eruptions.
 Gas Pressure drives tephra, or airborne material, high into the air.
 Cooled during flight, solid tephra pieces accumulate around the vent, forming a cone.
 Cinders, tephra pieces smaller than a fist, contain many gas bubbles.
 Bombs, the larger chunks of tephra, may weigh several hundred pounds or more.

 While on the summit, beware of the effects of thin air.
-With less oxygen, you might develop "altitude sickness" causing nausea, fatigue, dizziness, and headaches.
+With less oxygen, you might develop “altitude sickness” causing nausea, fatigue, dizziness, and headaches.
 If you feel any of these symptoms, rest often or descend to a lower elevation.
-Pregnant woman should refrain from making the trip to the summit.
-The thin air can cause shortage of air to your unborn child.
-This is especially dangerous further along pregnancy.
-We've had pregnant guests come to the peak in their early stages (1st and beginning of 2nd trimester) without problems.
-But they didn't stay for long, and they didn't exert themselves.
+Pregnant women should refrain from making the trip to the summit.
+The thin air can cause a shortage of air for your unborn child.
+This is especially dangerous further along with pregnancy.
+We’ve had pregnant guests come to the peak in their early stages (1st and beginning of 2nd trimester) without problems.
+But they didn’t stay for long, and they didn’t exert themselves.
 We still recommend that pregnant women wait until after birth to visit the crater.

 From the summit at Haleakala, you can often see the Big Island of Hawaii.
 The island of Hawai’i, the largest of the Hawaiian Islands, is often visible in the distance.
 Its two dominant volcanic peaks (Mauna Kea 13,796 ft and Mauna Loa 13,667 ft) usually tower above the clouds.
 These peaks are about 80 and 100 miles southeast of Haleakala.

-Often called "The Big Island", Hawaii is still growing.
-Long-lived eruptions on the east rift zone of Kilauea Volcano have added hundreds of acres of land to the shores of Hawai'i in recent decades.
+Often called “The Big Island”, Hawaii is still growing.
+Long-lived eruptions on the east rift zone of Kilauea Volcano have added hundreds of acres of land to the shores of Hawai’i in recent decades.
 With more than 4,000 square miles (10,400 sq km), Hawaii is almost twice the size of all the other Hawaiian Islands combined.
-New land is created as a lava flow meets the sea on the south east flank of Kilauea Volcano in Hawaii Volcanoes National Park.
+New land is created as a lava flow meets the sea on the southeast flank of Kilauea Volcano in Hawaii Volcanoes National Park.
 The last eruption to reach the sea here on Maui occurred about 1790.